 Claire has been a panellist at Continuum 13 in Melbourne, at Monsters After Dark in Brisbane, and at Conflux in Canberra.
 She has a Bachelor of Government and International Relations and a Postgraduate Certificate in Writing, Editing, and Publishing.
 She is the owner and operator of Oscillate Wildly Press.
 She taught Introduction To Horror Writing at the Queensland Writer's Centre in 2019.

 Claire is also a performance artist.
-She performs serious pieces under her own name, and comedy under Consuela Beaverhausen.
+She performs serious pieces under her own name and comedy under Consuela Beaverhausen.
 For someone who writes horror stories, she's surprisingly funny.
 Sort of.
 She will be performing 'Mental Illness Is Not A Crime' at Anywhere Festival 2020.

 Feel free to contact Claire via social media, the adjacent contact form, or email her directly at: email@example.com.